-The purpose of this Plan is to promote the success of the Company by providing an additional means through the grant of Awards to attract, motivate, retain and reward key employees, including officers, whether or not directors, of the Company with awards and incentives for high levels of individual performance and improved financial performance of the Company and to attract, motivate and retain experienced and knowledgeable independent directors through the benefits provided under Article 3.
+The purpose of this Plan is to promote the success of the Company by providing an additional means through the grant of Awards (a) to attract, motivate, retain and reward key employees, including officers, and directors, of the Company with awards and incentives for high levels of individual performance and improved financial performance of the Company under Article 2 and Article 4, and (b) to attract, motivate and retain experienced and knowledgeable independent directors through the benefits provided under Article 3.
 "Corporation" means Amerigon Incorporated and "Company" means the Corporation and its Subsidiaries, collectively.
 These terms and other capitalized terms are defined in Article 6.

 - 1.2 Administration and Authorization; Power and Procedure. - (a) Committee.
-This Plan shall be administered by and all Awards to Eligible Employees shall be authorized by the Committee.
+This Plan shall be administered by and all Awards to Eligible Persons shall be authorized by the Committee.
 Action of the Committee with respect to the administration of this Plan shall be taken pursuant to a majority vote or by written consent of its members. - (b) Plan Awards; Interpretation; Powers of Committee.
-Subject to the express provisions of this Plan, the Committee shall have the authority: - (i) to determine eligibility and, from among those persons determined to be eligible, the particular Eligible Employees who will receive any Awards; - (ii) to grant Awards to Eligible Employees, determine the price at which securities will be offered (if any) and the amount of securities to be offered to any of such persons, and determine the other specific terms and conditions of such Awards consistent with the express limits of this Plan, and establish the installments (if any) in which such Awards shall become exercisable or shall vest, or determine that no delayed exercisability or vesting is required, and establish the events of reversion or termination of such Awards; - (iii) to approve the forms of Award Agreements (which need not be identical either as to type of award or among Participants); - (iv) to construe and interpret this Plan and any agreements defining the rights and obligations of the Company and Participants who are granted Awards (other than Options under Article 3) under this Plan, further define the terms used in this Plan, and prescribe, amend and rescind rules and regulations relating to the administration of this Plan; - (v) to cancel, modify, or waive the Corporation's rights with respect to, or modify, discontinue, suspend, or terminate any or all outstanding Awards held by Eligible Employees, subject to any required consent under Section 5.6; - (vi) to accelerate or extend the exercisability or extend the term of any or all such outstanding Awards within the maximum ten-year term of Awards under Section 1.6; and - (vii) to make all other determinations and take such other action as contemplated by this Plan or as may be necessary or advisable for the administration of this Plan and the effectuation of its purposes.
+Subject to the express provisions of this Plan, the Committee shall have the authority: - (i) to determine eligibility and, from among those persons determined to be eligible, the particular Eligible Persons who will receive any Awards: - (ii) to grant Awards to Eligible Persons, determine the price at which securities will be offered (if any) and the amount of securities to be offered to any of such persons, and determine the other specific terms and conditions of such Awards consistent with the express limits of this Plan, and establish the installments (if any) in which such Awards shall become exercisable or shall vest, or determine that no delayed exercisability or vesting is required, and establish the events of reversion or termination of such Awards; - (iii) to approve the forms of Award Agreements (which need not be identical either as to type of award or among Participants); - (iv) to construe and interpret this Plan and any agreements defining the rights and obligations of the Company and Participants who are granted Awards under this Plan, further define the terms used in this Plan, and prescribe, amend and rescind rules and regulations relating to the administration of this Plan; - (v) to cancel, modify, or waive the Corporation's rights with respect to, or modify, discontinue, suspend, or terminate any or all outstanding Awards held by Eligible Persons, subject to any required consent under Section 5.6; - (vi) to accelerate or extend the exercisability or extend the term of any or all such outstanding Awards within the maximum ten-year term of Awards under Section 1.6; and - (vii) to make all other determinations and take such other action as contemplated by this Plan or as may be necessary or advisable for the administration of this Plan and the effectuation of its purposes.

-Notwithstanding the foregoing, the provisions of Article 3 relating to Non-Employee Director Options shall be automatic and, to the maximum extent possible, self-effectuating, and the discretion of the Committee shall not extend to such Options in any manner that would be impermissible under Rule 16h-3
+Notwithstanding the foregoing, the provisions of Article 3 relating to Non-Employee Director Options shall be automatic and, to the maximum extent possible, self-effectuating.
+Although the discretion of the Committee extends to those Options, Board approval or ratification shall be required for any material amendments to such Options.